Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: VII. Additional Data for symmetric Hall effect on device SW2

-Fig.~\ref{Fig:S1}(a) shows the data for zero-field longitudinal and transverse resistance in device SW2; one can see the appearance of a finite $\mathrm{R_{xy}}(B=0)$ that changes its sign near the Dirac point.
-Fig.~\ref{Fig:S1}(b) presents the $B=0$ transverse signal measured in two different configurations, configuration~1 measures $\mathrm{R_{xy}}(B=0)$ while configuration~2 measures $\mathrm{R_{yx}}(B=0)$.
+Fig.~\ref{Fig:S1}(a) shows the data for zero-field longitudinal and transverse resistance in device SW2; one can see the appearance of a finite $\mathrm{R_{xy}(B=0)}$ that changes its sign near the Dirac point.
+Interestingly, the $\mathrm{R_{xy}(B=0)}$ seems to have contribution from $\mathrm{R_{xx}(B=0)}$, probably due to misaligned probes.
+The Fig.~2(e) of the main text presents the $\mathrm{B=0}$ transverse signal measured in two different configurations, configuration~1 measures $\mathrm{R_{xy}(B=0)}$ while configuration~2 measures $\mathrm{R_{yx}(B=0)}$.
 The two signals overlap exactly with each other.
-Note that this is one expects from the Onsager relation $\mathrm{R_{xy}}(B) = \mathrm{R_{xy}}(-B)$ for $B=0$.
+Note that this is one expects from the Onsager relation $\mathrm{R_{xy}(B)} = \mathrm{R_{xy}(-B)}$ for $\mathrm{B=0}$.